 The 13U program will be run as a cohort model to develop the younger athletes.

-Teams will run with an adjusted version of the 13U system.
-The two teams will have the opportunity to train together however, there will be two separate teams that will remain together for the duration of the season.
+The 14U teams will have the opportunity to train together however, there will be two separate teams that will remain together for the duration of the season.